You’re pretty wasted.

 Peek-a-boo, peek-a-boo, bitch.”

 Ah, yes.
 “Peek-a-boo, bitch.”
 Who among us does not remember this beloved mantra from our favorite childhood game?
 I know I do.
-And if you forgot—don’t worry—Lil Yachty repeats it with the intensity of a kindergarten teacher helping his students learn words for the first time.
+And if you forgot—don’t worry—Lil Yachty reminds us with the intensity of a kindergarten teacher helping his students learn words for the first time.

 Rest assured, you will never forget “peek-a-boo” again.